houpjs/houp/README.md

 }
 ```

-> You may have noticed that `ProductCount` component will re-render even if you only click the `update price` button.
-Because `useStore` will fetching everything from the store that it will cause the component to re-render on every state change.
-If you want to re-render the component only when the `count` or `price` changes, you need to use `useStoreWithSelector`.
+> You may have noticed that the `ProductCount` component re-renders even when you click the `update price` button.
+This happens because `useStore` fetches all the data from the store, causing the component to re-render on every state change.
+To re-render the component only when specific state values like `count` or `price` change, you should use `useStoreWithSelector`.

 ## useStoreWithSelector

-Same as `useStore`, but supports selector and isEqual arguments.
-With the selector you can select any state you need from the store, and the component will be re-rendered only when the state you selected changes.
-It detects changes with shallow-equality by default, For more control over re-rendering, you can provide any custom equality function to the isEqual parameter.
+Similar to `useStore`, `useStoreWithSelector` supports both a `selector` and an `isEqual` argument.
+The `selector` allows you to choose specific state from the store, so the component will only re-render when the selected state changes.
+By default, it detects changes using shallow equality.
+For more control over re-rendering, you can provide a custom equality function via the `isEqual` parameter.

 ``` tsx
 useStoreWithSelector(hook, selector, isEqual);
 ```

-Now, let's use `useStoreWithSelector` to optimize the above components.
+Now, let's use `useStoreWithSelector` to optimize the components mentioned above.

 ``` tsx
 import { useStore, useStoreWithSelector } from "houp";